Skip to Content

 Photo: Sprudge

-Paper Coffee in the Made Hotel is the perfect mix of a hotel lobby and coffee shop.
+Paper Coffee inside the Made Hotel feels like a cozy mix of hotel lobby and coffee shop.

-And since it’s open every single day from 8 am to 6 pm, you have plenty of time to grind.
+They’re open every day from 8 am to 6 pm, which gives you plenty of time to get things done.

 Best Laptop Friendly Cafes to Work in Manhattan: Gregorys Coffee